 The pfxmmap() (note: two letters "m") entry can be used only in a character device driver.
-The prototype is dev A dev_t value from which you can extract both the major and minor device numbers. off The offset argument passed to mmap() by the user process. prot Flags showing the access intentions of the user process.
+The prototype is dev A dev_t value from which you can extract both the major and minor device numbers.

 '''

 int pfxmmap(dev_t dev, off_t off, int prot);

 '''